-John Batchelor, host of the John Batchelor radio show, talks to Lou Ann Hammond, CEO, www.drivingthenation.com about Tesla’s non-existent, over-exaggerated 5.4 star rating and selling in China.
+John Batchelor, the host of the John Batchelor radio show, talks to Lou Ann Hammond, CEO, of www.drivingthenation.com about Tesla’s non-existent, over-exaggerated 5.4-star rating and Tesla sales in China.

 Elon Musk, CEO of Tesla, can’t help himself.
 Musk pushes the envelope so many times with so many groups.
 Some of that pushing can be a good thing, sometimes it makes people think.
 Sometimes that pushing can bring you a reprimand from organizations you don’t want to be reprimanded by.
 This time it is the National Highway Transportation and Safety Administration.

-“NHTSA does not rate vehicles beyond 5 stars under it’s 5-Star Safety Ratings program.
-Our rating system is based on a computation of probability of injury risk from frontal, side barrier, side poll and rollover resistance tests.
-The Tesla model achieved a 5 star rating based on our criteria.”
+“NHTSA does not rate vehicles beyond 5 stars under its 5-Star Safety Ratings program.
+Our rating system is based on a computation of the probability of injury risk from the frontal, side barrier, side poll, and rollover resistance tests.
+The Tesla model achieved a 5-star rating based on our criteria.”

-“You can look up specific vehicles you are interested in here to determine if they have been tested or what their 5-star rating is – http://www.safercar.gov/Vehicle+Shoppers/5-Star+Safety+Ratings/2011-Newer+Vehicles.”
+“You can look up specific vehicles you are interested in here to determine if they have been tested or what their 5-star rating”

-Then there’s the super-charging stations that only Tesla vehicles can use.
-Ford, Chevy, Cadillac and BMWi dealers are all putting solar panels on participating dealerships.
+Then there are the super-charging stations that only Tesla vehicles can use.
+Ford, Chevy, Cadillac, and BMWi dealers are all putting solar panels on participating dealerships.
 If you own an electric vehicle you can charge at any of those dealerships for free.
 Many of these car dealers have been there for a long time, they have been amortized and paid off.
 Putting solar panels on the dealerships will reduce their footprint and the footprint of an electric vehicle that charges there.
-To create stand-alone super charging unit’s that have only one function, and that function is limited to one car, is carbon intensive.
+To create a stand-alone supercharging unit that has only one function, and that function is limited to one car, is carbon-intensive.

-There is also the question of Musk being founder, or co-founder of Tesla.
-When I drove the Tesla roadster at Pebble Beach in it Martin Eberhard and Marc Tarpenning that were co-founders.
-Elon Musk was known as an the investor from Paypal.
+There is also the question of Musk being the founder or co-founder of Tesla.
+When I drove the Tesla roadster at Pebble Beach in it Martin Eberhard and Marc Tarpenning were co-founders.
+Elon Musk was known as an investor from Paypal.